Dealing with jaundice in newborns

 Jaundice treatment

-Your doctor will advise you what to do and it is absolutely critical
+Your pediatrician will advise you what to do and it is absolutely critical

 that you take your baby to a doctor if you notice any sign of yellow